SheetMetalConnect/api-workshop/library-api-with-ratelimiting/problems-iteration2.md

 **None**

 # Rate-Limiting for REST APIs
-It is a mechanism used to control the frequency of requests a client can make to a web server with a specific timeframe.
+It is a mechanism used to control, with a fixed value, the frequency of requests a client can make to a web server with a specific timeframe.
 This helps ensure API stability, prevent abuse (like DDsS attacks), distribute resources fairly among clients of the API and manage infrastructure costs.
-It is important to note that Rate Limiting differs from [API Throtling](https://www.merge.dev/blog/api-throttling-best-practices).
+It is important to note that fixed-value `Rate Limiting` is considered an implementation of an [API Throtling](https://www.merge.dev/blog/api-throttling-best-practices) approach.
 More details on [REST API Rate-Limiting, here](https://www.merge.dev/blog/rest-api-rate-limits).

 # Rate-Limiting in Python+FastAPI
 A simple, yet elegant, approach to use with FastAPI is a library called [slowapi](https://pypi.org/project/slowapi/).